fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq95"></a>
 **(95) Why are not all apps shown when selecting an attachment or image?**

-For privacy and security reasons FairEmail does not have permissions to directly access files, instead the Storage Access Framework, available and recommended since Android 4.4 KitKat (released in 2013), is used to select files.
+For privacy and security reasons FullEmail does not have permissions to directly access files, instead the Storage Access Framework, available and recommended since Android 4.4 KitKat (released in 2013), is used to select files.

 If an app is listed depends on if the app implements a [document provider](https://developer.android.com/guide/topics/providers/document-provider).